New England Revolution

-The New England Revolution is an American professional soccer club based in the Greater Boston area that competes in Major League Soccer (MLS), in the Eastern Conference of the league.
+The New England Revolution is an American professional soccer club based in the Greater Boston area.
+The club competes in Major League Soccer (MLS) as a member of the Eastern Conference.
 It is one of the ten charter clubs of MLS, having competed in the league since its inaugural season.

 The club is owned by Robert Kraft, who also owns the New England Patriots along with his son, Jonathan Kraft.
 The name "Revolution" refers to the New England region's significant involvement in the American Revolution that took place from 1775 to 1783.

 New England plays their home matches at Gillette Stadium in Foxborough, Massachusetts, located 21 miles (34 km) southwest of downtown Boston.
 The club played their home games at the adjacent and now-demolished Foxboro Stadium, from 1996 until 2001.
 The Revs are the only original MLS team to have every league game in their history televised.

 The Revolution won their first major trophy in the 2007 U.S. Open Cup.
 The following year, they won the 2008 North American SuperLiga.
 They won their first Supporters' Shield in 2021.
 The Revolution have participated in five MLS Cup finals in 2002, 2005, 2006, 2007, and 2014, which are the most of clubs who have not won the MLS Cup.

 History

 The early years (1996–2001)

 Soccer has a long history in the New England region.
 In 1862, the Oneida Football Club in Boston was the first organized team to play any kind of "football/soccer" in the United States.
-In the 1920s, the Boston Soccer Club (later renamed the Bears) and Fall River Marksmen were formed and played in the professional American Soccer League, which comprised teams based in the northeastern U.S. region.
-The Marksmen were one of the most successful soccer clubs in the United States, winning the National Challenge Cup four times.
+In the 1920s, the Boston Soccer Club (later renamed the Bears) and Fall River F.C. were formed and played in the professional American Soccer League, which comprised teams based in the Northeastern U.S. region.
+The 'Marksmen' were one of the most successful soccer clubs in the United States, winning the National Challenge Cup four times.
 At the inaugural FIFA World Cup in 1930 in Uruguay, Bert Patenaude (from Fall River, Massachusetts) scored the first hat-trick in World Cup play.
 The USMNT finished in third place.
 The Boston area was next represented by the New England Tea Men (1978–80) and Boston Minutemen (1974–76), who played in the FIFA-backed, major professional North American Soccer League (NASL).
 However, each club struggled for financial solvency and folded.
-The NASL folded in 1984, leaving the United States without a top-level soccer league until Major League Soccer (MLS) began play in 1996.
+The NASL folded in 1984, leaving the United States without a major professional top-level soccer league until Major League Soccer (MLS) began play in 1996.

 The success of the 1994 FIFA World Cup (with Foxboro Stadium as one of nine venues) paved the way for a new era of sports in the Boston area and to bring professional soccer back to the region.
 On June 6, 1995, Robert Kraft became the founding investor/operator of the Revolution, joining Major League Soccer (MLS) as one of its 10 charter clubs for its inaugural season in 1996.
 Kraft is also the owner of the National Football League's (NFL) New England Patriots and CEO of the Kraft Group.